-Part 2 outlines procedures and requirements for identifying the social harm\ and environmental harm\ to be remedied to address conversion\ and/or unacceptable activities\.
+Part 2 outlines procedures and requirements for identifying the social harm\ and environmental harm\ to be remedied to address unacceptable activities\.

 This includes identifying impact areas\, affected rights holders\, communities, High Conservation Values\ (HCVs), and other persons and resources that have been harmed\; identifying baseline social and environmental conditions; documenting social and environmental harm\; and prioritizing harm\ for remedy\.
-Organizations\ and corporate groups\ may start with existing information, but must complete all steps to ensure all applicable impact areas\ and affected parties are identified.
-This includes dialogue processes in cases of unacceptable activities\.
+The corporate group\ may start with existing information but must complete all steps to ensure all applicable impact areas\ and affected parties are identified.
+This includes engaging in dialogue processes.